Several injured in explosion at Nürburgring race track – DW – 08/03/2024

 Several injured in explosion at Nürburgring race trackAugust 3, 2024

-Several people have been injured after an explosion Friday in the paddock at the Nürburgring motor-racing track in Germany.
+The explosion of a compressed air bottle injured 22 people Friday in the paddock at the Nürburgring motor-racing track in Germany.

 The incident occurred the evening before the six-hour Ruhr Cup race.